DylanPiercey/set-dom/README.md

 ## Ignored Elements
 Sometimes it is required to simply escape the whole diffing paradigm and do all of the manual dom work yourself.
 With `set-dom` it is easy to include these types of elements in the page using a special `data-ignore` attribute.

-Any elements that have a `data-ignore` will **NEVER** be diffed.
+Any elements that have a `data-ignore` will only be diffed when the `data-ignore` attribute is removed.
 The only thing `set-dom` will do for you in this case is automatically add and remove the element.

 ## Overrides
 You can also easily override the attributes used for both *keying* and *ignoring* by manually updating the `KEY` and `IGNORE` propeties of `set-dom` like so.